rbisdorff/Digraph3/docSphinx/tutorial.rst

     Compute rating   : 0.01617
     Compute sorting  : 0.00000

 Data input to the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class constructor (see Line 2) are a valid PerformanceQuantiles object *pq* and a compatible set *newActions* of new decision actions generated from the same random origin.
 Let us have a look at the digraph's nodes, here called **actions**.
 Among the 10 new incoming decision actions (see Line 4 above) there are 3 advantageous (high benefits, but also high costs), 4 cheap (low costs, buts also low benefits) and 4 neutral decision actions.
-Among the new decision actions shown in the performace tableau below, we recognize actions *a1007* and *a1008* we have mentioned in our introduction.
+Among the new decision actions shown in the performance tableau below, we recognize actions *a1007* and *a1008* we have mentioned in our introduction.

     >>> nqr.showPerformanceTableau(actionsSubset=nqr.newActions)
     *----  performance tableau -----*